-After a rift develops between inventor Anthony Gaspari and PALL (Canada), Gaspari secretly creates new design and letter master templates, including new versions of 6 popular alphabet styles for his son, John.
-Taking the templates, John Gaspari partners with Imre Adler to begin producing stencil press designs and alphabets under the name Allied Industrial Sales Corporation.
-The two leverage Imre’s years of plastic molding experience along with his plastics company, Associated Crafts, to produce the plastic cutting dies.
-At the outset, the AISC alphabets and designs are distributed by a newly formed company called New Era, under the leadership of the former president of PALL (Canada)’s Stencil Cutting Machine Division, Edward R. Adams.
+After a rift developed between inventor Anthony Gaspari and PALL (Canada), Gaspari secretly worked up new design and letter master templates for his son John, including new versions of 6 popular alphabet styles.
+Taking the templates, John Gaspari partnered with Imre Adler to begin producing stencil press designs and alphabets under the name Allied Industrial Sales Corporation (AISC).
+The two leveraged Imre’s years of plastic molding experience along with his plastics company, Associated Crafts, to produce the plastic cutting dies.
+At the outset, the AISC alphabets and designs were distributed by a newly formed company, New Era, under the leadership of the former president of PALL (Canada)’s Stencil Cutting Machine Division, Edward R. Adams.
 Adams named the new distribution company after a marketing phrase printed on the first page of the original PALL Memorial Design binder, “A new era”.
-After a short time, the relationship between New Era and AISC collapses, and Gaspari and Adler begin selling directly to monument dealers by mail order.
+After only a short time, the relationship between New Era and AISC collapsed, and John Gaspari and Imre Adler began selling directly to monument dealers by mail order.

-During the mid 1970s AISC is failing to become profitable, so the two partners bring in accountant Jerry Kawalek as a third partner.
-Before long there is a falling out between the original two partners, and Gaspari and Kawalek attempt to push out Imre and gain control of the business.
-The result is a business that quickly becomes financially unviable.
-By 1976, AISC goes bankrupt, and as a result Imre’s son Fred is able to gain control of the company’s assets.
-Fred Adler begins producing the AISC cutting dies under the name Cutrite Systems, distributing them with his new plastics company, PMD International.
+During the mid-1970s AISC was failing to become profitable, so the two partners decided to bring in accountant Jerry Kawalek as a third partner.
+Before long there was another falling out, this time between the original two partners, and Gaspari and Kawalek attempted to push out Imre and gain control of the business.
+The result was a business that quickly became financially unviable.
+By 1976 AISC filed for bankruptcy, and as a result, Imre’s son Fred was able to gain control of the company’s assets.
+Fred Adler quickly began producing the AISC cutting dies under the new name of Cutrite Systems, distributing them with his new plastics company, PMD International.

 * Original List of AISC Alphabets: